TheCyberArcher/EndeavourOS-Privacy/README.md

 or ``` yay –S protonvpn-gui ```

-(Here we will use the binary version to avoid additional compilation times)

 <br />

 Open the VPN and set the connexion to « autostart ».
-Enter your mullvad login, a unique code of numbers
+Enter your mullvad login, a unique code of numbers.

-Select a server in a coutry close to you to avoid too much latency

 In VPN settings, choose DNS content blocker.
 Select Ads, Tracker, Malware, Gambling, Adult Content, Social Media (Important part to protect yourself on the internet)